rocky-linux/documentation/docs/gemstones/containers/podman.md

 systemctl --user start nextcloud.service
 ```

-> [!NOTE]
+!!! note

-> If you created a file in one of the directories for rootful services, omit the `--user` flag.
+    If you created a file in one of the directories for rootful services, omit the `--user` flag.

 To automatically run the container upon system start or user login, you can add another section to your `nextcloud.container` file: